dell/csm-docs/content/docs/csidriver/features/powermax.md

 The new Helm chart is configured as a sub chart for the CSI PowerMax helm chart.
 The install script automatically installs the CSI PowerMax Reverse Proxy and configures the CSI PowerMax driver to use this service.

-### Using Dell CSI Operator
+### Using Dell CSM Operator

-Starting with the v1.1.0 release of the Dell CSI Operator, a new Custom Resource Definition can be used to install CSI PowerMax Reverse Proxy.

-This Custom Resource has to be created in the same namespace as the CSI PowerMax driver and it has to be created before the driver Custom Resource.
-To use the service, the driver Custom Resource manifest must be configured with the service name "powermax-reverseproxy".
-For complete installation instructions for the CSI PowerMax driver and the CSI PowerMax Reverse Proxy, see the [Dell CSI Operator documentation](../../installation/operator/powermax) for PowerMax.
+For complete installation instructions for the CSI PowerMax driver and the CSI PowerMax Reverse Proxy, see the [Dell CSM Operator documentation](../../../deployment/csmoperator/drivers/powermax/) for PowerMax.

 ## User-friendly hostnames